 Audi e-tron insurance group

-Due to its performance and price, the e-tron 55 is in the maximum possible insurance group: 50.
+Due to their performance and price, the e-tron 55 and the range-topping e-tron S are in the maximum possible insurance group: 50.
 The less expensive e-tron 50 models aren't going to cost significantly less to cover, as they're only rated one group lower.

 The e-tron is covered by Audi's standard three-year/60,000-mile manufacturer guarantee, however there's also an eight-year/100,000-mile policy that covers the battery.
 This means it'll be replaced if its performance or ability to hold charge degrades excessively in that time.